bleonheart/Lilia/documentation/docs/libraries/lia.character.md

 **Purpose**

-Gets a character by SteamID from online players.
+Finds a character by the owner's SteamID.

 **Parameters**